R21Digital/galactic-archives/src/pages/what-is-this-site.md

 ## What Is This Site?

-Galactic Archives combines community-created guides with original research curated by The Eye of the Galactic Beholder.
+SWGDB combines community-created guides with original research curated by The Eye of the Galactic Beholder.
 It exists to catalog every corner of SWG for posterity.